FiziQaiser/InstaX1000/README.md

 ## 📜 License

 This project is licensed under the MIT License.
 Feel free to use and modify it for personal or commercial purposes.

----

-Let me know if you need any additional edits!